jgaa/RESTinCurl/Readme.md

 *RESTinCurl* is a very thin wrapper over libcurl.
 When you set up a request that returns data, you need to supply a data-buffer for the data.
 For json payloads, a std::string is fine.
-Since the data-buffer must stay in scope until the asynchronous request is complete, I often use `std::stared_ptr<std::string>` types and capture an instance of the `shared_ptr` in the lambda.
+Since the data-buffer must stay in scope until the asynchronous request is complete, I often use `std::shared_ptr<std::string>` types and capture an instance of the `shared_ptr` in the lambda.
 That way I don't have to further track the lifetime of the data-buffer in code.